PIVX-Project/PIVX-SPMT/README.md

 ## Installation
 This application does not require installation.
-However, if you are running it from the source code, you will need Python 3 and several libraries (listed in `requirements.txt`).
+However, if you are running it from the source code, you will need Python 3 and several libraries (listed in `requirements.txt`).\n
 If you are using a binary version instead, just unzip the folder anywhere you like and use the shortcut to start the application.

 ## Updating